pandas-dev/pandas/doc/source/10min.rst

 Gotchas
 -------

-If you are trying an operation and you see an exception like:
+If you are attempting to perform an operation you might see an exception like:

 .. code-block:: python